-Answer: If you are subscribed on the $97/month ClickFunnels Plan, you can have up to 3 custom domains in your account.
+Answer: If you are subscribed to the $97/month ClickFunnels Plan, you can have up to 3 custom domains in your account.
 Alternatively, those on the ClickFunnels Platinum $297/month plan can add 9 custom domains to their account.

-Question: Can I have a CNAME record point to both Wordpress (or another external site) and to ClickFunnels?
+Question: Can I have a CNAME record point to both WordPress (or another external site) and to ClickFunnels?

 Answer: This violates the basic functioning of CNAME records and is unfortunately not possible.
 Remember, CNAME records are there to map a subdomain to a specific destination.
 As such, they can only point to one destination at a time.
 You can have more unique CNAME records pointing toward unique destinations, meaning you can have 1 CNAME record point to WordPress and another Pointing toward ClickFunnels.